Mauricio Rodas: Heritage conservation and Light Festival

 During his term, Mayor Rodas has worked deeply on the conservation of the city's heritage, especially in the Historic District, where nearly 2 kilometers of streets were transformed into pedestrian lanes.

 In 2016 Mayor Rodas launched the light festival in the Historic District.
 Heritage buildings and public spaces served as gigantic canvases for this magical show.
 The light festival boosted domestic and international tourism.
-Last year, during its third edition, this celebration attracted more than 3.2 million people, becoming the second-largest festival of light in the world.
+In 2018, during its third edition, this celebration attracted more than 3.2 million people, becoming the second-largest festival of light in the world.

 Environment

 Mayor Rodas was the hosting mayor of the United Nations Conference on Sustainable Urban Development – Habitat lll, the largest UN conference in history, making Quito the gathering point for hundreds of mayors and the center for discussion of the most relevant urban issues.

 On the climate change arena, he has fostered avant-garde regulations regarding the reduction of single use plastics, the preservation of natural protected areas, and incentives to promote the use of electric vehicles.

 In 2017, during the One Planet Summit organized by President Emmanuelle Macron and UN Secretary General Antonio Gutierrez, Mayor Rodas launched a global Call to Action to redesign the international financing architecture and channel resources into cities for an effective climate change fight.
 Mayor Rodas has played a major leadership international role.
-He is currently World Co-President of United Cities and Local Governments Organization (UCLG) and member of the World boards of the Global Covenant of Mayors for Climate and Energy, C40 Cities Climate Leadership Group, and the International Council for Local Environmental Initiatives (ICLEI).

-Last month, he was selected as of the 100 World's Most Influential People for Climate Policy by Apolitical.
+In April 2019, he was selected as of the 100 World's Most Influential People for Climate Policy by Apolitical.